Iraqi dinar: Banknotes

 Currency printed before the Gulf War was often called the Swiss dinar, a term of obscure and uncertain origins.
 These notes were manufactured in England by De La Rue and were of significantly higher quality than those later produced under the economic sanctions that were imposed after the first Gulf War.
 After a change-over period, this currency was unendorsed by the Iraqi government.
-However, this old currency still circulated in the Kurdish regions of Iraq until it was replaced with the new dinar after the second Gulf War.
+However, this old currency still circulated in Kurdish-populated parts of northern Iraq until it was replaced with the new dinar after the second Gulf War.
 During this time the Swiss dinar retained its value, whilst the new currency consistently lost value at sometimes 30% per annum.

-In 2003, new banknotes were issued consisting of six denominations: ID 50, ID 250, ID 1,000, ID 5,000, ID 10,000, and ID 25,000.
+In 2003, new banknotes were issued consisting of six denominations: IQD 50, IQD 250, IQD 1,000, IQD 5,000, IQD 10,000, and IQD 25,000.
 The notes were similar in design to notes issued by the Central Bank of Iraq (CBI) in the 1970s and 1980s.
-An ID 500 note was issued a year later, in October 2004.
-In the Kurdish regions of Iraq, the ID 50 note is not in circulation.
+An IQD 500 note was issued a year later, in October 2004.
+In the Kurdistan Region, the IQD 50 note is not in circulation.

 In March 2014, the CBI began replacing banknotes with anti-counterfeiting enhanced versions that include SPARK optical security features, scanner readable guarantee threads in addition to braille embossing to assist vision-impaired persons.

-In February 2015, the CBI announced the removal from circulation on 30 April 2015 of the ID 50 notes.
-Persons holding these banknotes were advised to immediately redeem them at their nearest bank for the ID 250 and higher denomination dinar notes at a one-to-one rate at no charge.
+In February 2015, the CBI announced the removal from circulation on 30 April 2015 of the IQD 50 notes.
+Persons holding these banknotes were advised to immediately redeem them at their nearest bank for the IQD 250 and higher denomination dinar notes at a one-to-one rate at no charge.

-In November 2015, the CBI announced the introduction of a new ID 50,000 banknote.
+In November 2015, the CBI announced the introduction of a new IQD 50,000 banknote.
 This is the first new denomination banknote since the new series was first issued in 2003, and also the largest ever printed by the CBI.
-The current notes no longer depict Saddam Hussein and now feature inscriptions in both Arabic and Kurdish.
 The banknotes are printed using new security features from Giesecke & Devrient & De La Rue and measure 156 × 65 mm.
-They feature an outline map of Iraq showing the Euphrates & Tigris rivers as well as the Great Mosque of Samarra.
+They feature an outline map of Iraq showing the Euphrates and Tigris rivers as well as the Great Mosque of Samarra and the head of a purebred Arabian horse as a watermark.